 ASSEMBLE AN EMERGENCY SUPPLY KIT

 Put together your emergency supply kit long before a wildfire or other disaster occurs and keep it easily accessible so you can take it with you when you have to evacuate.
 Plan to be away from your home for an extended period of time.
 Each person should have a readily accessible emergency supply kit.
 Backpacks work great for storing these items (except food and water) and are quick to grab.
 Storing food and water in a tub or chest on wheels will make it easier to transport.
 Keep it light enough to be able to lift it into your car.
+Ensure you plan with COVID-19 in mind.

 Emergency Supply Kit Checklist

-- Three-day supply of non-perishable food and three gallons of water per person.
+- Three-day supply of non-perishable food and three gallons of water per person

 - Map marked with at least two evacuation routes